benoitlahoz/node-syphon/README.md

 # node-syphon

+**WARNING: This package is VERY experimental.
+Use at your own risks.**

 Experimental and superficial bindings between [`Syphon-Framework`](https://github.com/Syphon/Syphon-Framework) and `node.js`.

 As of `v0.4.0` node-syphon provides ways to listen to servers' directory, **copy pixels** to a server and **get pixels** from a client.
 Using a zero copy texture is on the roadmap, see **TODO** section for texture binding (contributors welcome).